Formfeed-UK/nova-breadcrumbs/README.md

 - Will intercept the Nova Breadcrumbs via middleware
 - Can no longer have custom CSS (due to using the Nova components)
 - Can no longer use the onlyOn{view}, exceptOn{view} etc permissions methods.
 Breadcrumb visibility can now be controlled via the callbacks/class methods
-- Each breadcrumb will extend the Nova Breadcrumb class, and the array of Creadcrumbs will extend the Nova Breadcrumbs class.
+- Each breadcrumb will extend the Nova Breadcrumb class, and the array of Breadcrumbs will extend the Nova Breadcrumbs class.

 ## Requirements >= v2.x